A Note about Betty Friedan

 …the only kind of work that permits an able woman to realize her abilities fully, to achieve identity in society in a life plan that can encompass marriage and motherhood is…the lifelong commitment to an art or science, to politics or profession.

 Friedan preached that women must reject the housewife role, but not necessarily reject marriage and motherhood.
 What does this mean practically?
 The working-mom scenario with daycares and nannies coming to the rescue, which is now the norm for family life.
-However, a scenario where children are farmed out to strangers to be cared for and educated can never be considered pro-family.
+However, a scenario where children are farmed out to strangers to be cared for can never be considered pro-family.

 Further, Friedan’s “family feminism” is not pro-family as Catholics understand it (and remember, Browder is a Catholic).
 In her memoir, Life So Far, Friedan wrote: